olliethedev/amplify-graphql-typesense-transformer/README.md

 }
 ```

-4. **Utilize the Generated Search Query**: The transformer also updates your GraphQL generated queries with a search query for each model using the `@typesense` directive.
+4. **Use the Generated Search Query**: The transformer also updates your GraphQL generated queries with a search query for each model using the `@typesense` directive.

 ```javascript
 import { API } from "aws-amplify";